-Time Machine usually works efficiently and quietly in the backup.
+Typically, Time Machine works seamlessly and quietly in the background.
 You won’t even know when it is currently making backups because it was designed to be non-intrusive.
-But this becomes a disadvantage when an error occurs.
+However, this seamless operation may be a drawback when unexpected errors occur.

 - External drive connected to your Mac, such as a USB or Thunderbolt drive

 - Network-attached storage (NAS) device that supports Time Machine over SMB

 - Mac shared as a Time Machine backup destination

 - AirPort Time Capsule, or external drive connected to an AirPort Time capsule or AirPort Extreme Base Station (802.11ac)